Autoimmunity & Inflammation

 Market: The prevalence of CIDP ranges from 0.7 to 10.3 cases per 100,000.
 There is a male predominance, with a gender rate ratio ranging from 1.5 to 4.
 CIDP primarily affects adults, and the incidence rises with advancing age.
 P140 could be granted ‘Orphan Drug Designation’ and fast track approval.

 P140 - Other indications

-As part of the ongoing research into P140 a number of new indications have been revealed.
+A number of additional autoimmune-related indications have been identified within the P140 platform.
 They all share the same common cause at the mechanistic level of the cell.
-Pre-clinical studies have now confirmed P140 activity in asthma (acute and chronic), gout and periodontitis.
+Pre-clinical studies have now confirmed P140 activity in asthma (acute and chronic), gout, periodontitis and IBD.
 There have been no new significant drug classes addressing these indications for many years.

 ImmuPharma has built up invaluable scientific knowledge by developing a peptide compound which can potentially treat a range of auto-immune diseases.
 Building on this experience, we are developing a new active peptide, targeting specific autoimmune pathologies.
 This new research programme is perfectly aligned with our strategic priorities.
 It’s a very exciting project that should create further opportunities for the company.